dalesgit/dalesgit.github.io/relg101/101-week9b.md

 ## Who knows one?
 (From Seder)

-1. Who knows one?
+-  Who knows one?
-  - I know one!
+ <li class="fragment">I know one!
 One is Hashem!
-In the Heaven and the Earth
-2. Who knows two?
-  - I know two!
-Two are the tablets that Moses brought, and one is Hashem, etc&#x2026;
-3. Who knows three?
-  - I know three!
-Three are the fathers, and two are the tablets that Moses brought, and one is Hashem, etc.
-4. Who knows four?
-  - I know four!
-Four are the Mothers, and three are the fathers, and two are the tablets that Moses brought, and one is Hashem&#x2026;..
-5. Who knows five?
-  - I know five!
-Five are the books of the **clap** Torah, Four are the mothers, and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;
----

-##
-1. Who knows six?
-  - I know six!
-Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;
-2. Who knows seven?
-  - I know seven!
-Seven are the days of the week **clap, clap**, Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem
----

-##

-1. Who knows eight?
-  - I know eight!
-Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** **Mishnah**, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;
-2. Who knows nine?
-  - I know nine!
-Nine are the months til the baby's born Eight are the days til the Brit Milah Seven are the days of the week **clap, clap**, Six are the books of the **clap** **Mishnah**, and five are the books of the **clap** **Torah**, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;

----

-##

-1. Who know ten?
-  - I know ten!
-Ten are the Ten Commandments Nine are the months til the baby's born Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** **Mishnah**, and five are the books of the **clap** **Torah**, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;

-2. Who knows eleven?
-  - I know eleven!
-Eleven are the stars in Joseph's dream Ten are the Ten Commandments Nine are the months til the baby's born Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;

----

-##

-1. Who knows twelve?
-  - I know twelve!
-Twelve are the tribes of Israel Eleven are the stars in Joseph's dream Ten are the Ten Commandments Nine are the months til the baby's born Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem&#x2026;
+In the Heaven and the Earth </li>
+<li class="fragment"> Who knows two?   </li>
+ <li class="fragment"> I know two!
+Two are the tablets that Moses brought, and one is Hashem, etc&#x2026; </li>
+<li class="fragment"> Who knows three?   </li>
+<li class="fragment"> I know three!
+Three are the fathers, and two are the tablets that Moses brought, and one is Hashem, etc. </li>

+--

+- Who knows four?
+  <li class="fragment">I know four!
+Four are the Mothers, and three are the fathers, and two are the tablets that Moses brought, and one is Hashem etc... </li>
+<li class="fragment"> Who knows five?  </li>
+<li class="fragment"> I know five!
+Five are the books of the **clap** Torah, Four are the mothers, and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>

+--

+- Who knows six?
+ <li class="fragment"> I know six!
+Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>
+<li class="fragment"> Who knows seven?  </li>
+<li class="fragment"> I know seven!
+Seven are the days of the week **clap, clap**, Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem </li>

+--

+- Who knows eight?
+ <li class="fragment"> I know eight!
+Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** **Mishnah**, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>

+--

+- Who knows nine?
+<li class="fragment"> I know nine!
+Nine are the months til the baby's born Eight are the days til the Brit Milah Seven are the days of the week **clap, clap**, Six are the books of the **clap** **Mishnah**, and five are the books of the **clap** **Torah**, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>

+--

+- Who know ten?
+ <li class="fragment"> I know ten!
+Ten are the Ten Commandments Nine are the months til the baby's born Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** **Mishnah**, and five are the books of the **clap** **Torah**, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>

+--

+- Who knows eleven?
+<li class="fragment"> I know eleven!
+Eleven are the stars in Joseph's dream Ten are the Ten Commandments Nine are the months til the baby's born Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>

+--

+- Who knows twelve?
+ <li class="fragment"> I know twelve!
+Twelve are the tribes of Israel Eleven are the stars in Joseph's dream Ten are the Ten Commandments Nine are the months til the baby's born Eight are the days til the **Brit Milah** Seven are the days of the week **clap, clap**, Six are the books of the **clap** Mishnah, and five are the books of the **clap** Torah, and four are the mothers and three are the fathers and two are the tablets that Moses brought, and one is Hashem etc. </li>

 ---